bill-dsouza15/coursework-practicals/README.md

 # coursework-practicals

-This is a collection of all the practical assignments I performed as part of my coursework (Sem IV onwards).
+This is a collection of all the practical assignments I have performed as part of my coursework (Sem IV onwards).

-Below are the folders and subjects under them alongwith the drive link containing screenshots of the output for each assignment (to get an idea of what the output looks like):
+Below are the folders and subjects under them.
+The drive link containing images of the output and/or reports for each assignment is also added:

 | Folder Name  | Subject Code |        Subject Name        |                                               Output Links                                               |
 |:------------:|:------------:|:--------------------------:|:--------------------------------------------------------------------------------------------------------:|